hitobito/hitobito/doc/development/05_rest_api.md

 * Tokens have no expiration date, but can be actively deleted by the user.
 * There are also impersonal tokens ([service accounts](07_service_accounts.md)), that are meant to represent external applications.

-> If you have an application that needs to read data from hitobito, you'll probably want to use [service accounts](07_service_accounts.md).
+> :bangbang: If you have an application that needs to read data from hitobito, you'll probably want to use [service accounts](07_service_accounts.md).

 If you still want to use personal tokens, they can be managed using the following HTTP endpoints: